AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/on-behalf-of/README.md

     npm start
 ```

-Open your browser and navigate to `http://localhost:3000` this will trigger the web app to call the web API, which in turn calls Microsoft Graph.
+Open your browser and navigate to `http://localhost:3000`.
+This will trigger the web app to acquire an access token and call the web API, which in turn calls Microsoft Graph.
 You should then see the response from Graph API in your browser.

 ## More information